-Since it was announced, the prime selling point of Darren Aronofsky’s new film mother! has been two-fold: that it stars one of the most famous actresses working today, Jennifer Lawrence, and that the particulars of its plot are an utter mystery.
+Since it was announced, the prime selling point of Darren Aronofsky’s new film, mother!, has been twofold: that it stars one of the most famous actors working today, Jennifer Lawrence, and that the particulars of its plot are an utter mystery.
 Well, after months of secrecy, the movie hit theaters in wide release last weekend, and audiences are finally getting the chance to puzzle over this bizarre, chaotic work of horror.

 Aronofsky’s tale is blunt, fantastical, and obviously laden with symbolism, but for me, the biggest delight about mother! is how many people have shared with me their different takes on the film’s message.
-My colleague Christopher Orr discussed the movie’s openness to multiple interpretations in his review, noting both the story’s Biblical allusions and its apparent self-referential tone about the difficulty of life as an artist, and how monstrous creators can become.
-Now that mother! is out, it’s worth dig more deeply into the great debate that’s already emerged over the film’s meaning.
+My colleague Christopher Orr discussed the movie’s openness to multiple interpretations in his review, noting both the story’s biblical allusions and its apparent self-referential tone about the difficulty of life as an artist, and how monstrous creators can become.
+Now that mother! is out, it’s worth digging deeper into the great debate that’s already emerged over the film’s meaning.

 This covers the first half of the film, which, as Orr noted, you could cheekily call a “testament”: one where Bardem is a stand-in for God, Harris and Pfeiffer are Adam (down to his rib injury) and Eve (as much of a temptress as ever), and their kids are Cain and Abel, with the former killing the latter and being “marked” for this primal sin.
 Bardem’s magic crystal is a violated forbidden fruit, and the burst sink pipes are the flood punishing God’s early followers and wiping the world clean.